desertwitch/zipfuse/README.md

 which individual `.zip`-contained files are no longer entirely loaded in memory but streamed to the kernel in chunks instead (bytes as requested by the kernel).

-The diagnostics endpoint was configured on `:8000`, exposing the routes:
+The diagnostics server was configured on `:8000`, exposing the routes:
 - `/` for filesystem dashboard and event ring-buffer
 - `/gc` for forcing of a garbage collection (within Go)
 - `/reset-metrics` for resetting the FS metrics at runtime